Serenade (1940 film)

 Serenade or Schubert's Serenade (Sérénade) is a 1940 French historical film directed by Jean Boyer and starring Lilian Harvey, Louis Jouvet and Bernard Lancret.
 It portrays a fictional romance between the Austrian composer Franz Schubert and an English dancer.
 The film was the first of two the Anglo-German actress Lillian Harvey made in France, after leaving Nazi Germany.

 Plot summary

+Somewhat freewheeling romantic story of a British dancer in love with Schubert, who is jealous of the rival composer Beethoven, but is inspired by his love to write several of his greatest works.